SUMMARY

-Four reasons agencies left Harvest, Toggl, and FreshBooks in 2026
+Four reasons agencies are leaving best-of-breed time-tracking in 2026

-A synthesis of four published industry sources from Q1–Q2 2026 — pricing pressure, feature stagnation, multi-tool complexity, and consolidation savings.
+A synthesis of four published industry sources from Q1–Q2 2026, covering pricing pressure, feature stagnation, multi-tool complexity, and consolidation savings.
 Plus the counterpoint and a four-question diagnostic.

 This piece synthesises what those four sources documented, lays out where each switching reason holds and where it doesn't, and flags the open questions a deeper primary-research follow-up will need to answer.